gojimmypi/IoT_BBQ/Assignments/Final_Project_Report.md

 ## How would you extend this project to do something more?
 Are there other features you’d like?
 How would you go about adding them?

-I chose the this particular IoT Discovery board for the WiFi capabilities.
+I chose this particular IoT Discovery board for the WiFi capabilities.
 As it turns out, the power consumption is simply way too high for battery operation.
 Our grill is located a bit far from the house; I certainly don't want to run an extension cord.
 I have some [LoRa experience](https://gojimmypi.github.io/tag/lora/) and plan to see if I can get that working with an MQTT server.